By using this site, you agree to the Privacy Policy and Terms of Use.

 Protein

 Protein is the building block of your puppy’s growing body.
 It supports the development of muscles, organs, skin, coat, and the immune system.
-The British Veterinary Association (BVA) recommends that puppy food contains a minimum of 25-30% protein from high-quality animal sources such as chicken, lamb, fish, or turkey.
-Look for named meat proteins at the top of the ingredient list rather than generic “meat meal” or animal derivatives.
+The British Veterinary Association (BVA) recommends that puppy food should contain a minimum of 25-30% protein from high-quality animal sources, such as chicken, lamb, fish, or turkey.
+Look for named meat proteins at the top of the ingredient list, rather than generic “meat meal” or animal derivatives.

 Fat